arbor-sim/arbor/doc/concepts/morphology.rst

 .. glossary::

   mpoint
     A point in 3D space has three coordinates.
 In Arbor, we add a fourth coordinate: radius.
+The mpoint thus represents the centre of a cable and the radius represents the cross-sectional radius of the cable.

 .. csv-table:: The properties of a :term:`point <mpoint>`, in the context of cable cell morphologies.
    :widths: 10, 10, 30